Windows PowerShell Desired State Configuration (DSC) is a technology introduced by Microsoft in Windows PowerShell v4.0.

 Step 2: Download and Install xPsDesiredStateConfiguration DSC resource module

 We need a DSC resource module of the PowerShell gallery.
 The DSC resource module that we will download called xPsDesiredStateConfiguration.
-This module gives us couple of capabilities and some documentation that will help to setup a DSC pull server and target server.
+This module gives us a couple of capabilities and some documentation that will help to set up a DSC pull server and the target server.

-Open Windows PowerShell as an administration on the Pull Server and run the following commands:
+Open Windows PowerShell as an administrator on the Pull Server and run the following commands: